 - In late 2019, Columbia Area Transit (CAT) assumed service for the Columbia Gorge Express bus service between Portland, Multnomah Falls, Cascade Locks and Hood River, with additional service to The Dalles.

-- In summer 2020, ODOT will continue to operate a shuttle between Multnomah Falls and Rooster Rock State Park to accommodate the tourism demand.
+- ODOT did not operate the shuttle program between Multnomah Falls and Rooster Rock State Park in 2020 and 2021 due to COVID-19.

 Cost and Funding

 The Columbia Gorge Express is funded through a combination of federal and state public transportation funds, including funding through the Federal Lands Access Program and Statewide Transportation Improvement Funds.